Josiah Hope

 Areas to Improve

-- Pad level consistency.
-At times, he can play too high, negating his natural strength and leverage.
-Continued focus on maintaining a low center of gravity will be crucial for handling double teams at the collegiate level.
+- **Pad Level Consistency:** Like many young linemen, he can occasionally play too high, sacrificing leverage and power.
+Continued focus on maintaining a low center of gravity will be crucial at the next level.

 College Projection